jrudar/PySCVUC/README.md

 1) Clone this repository to your home directory.
 2) Install the above programs.
 3) Install the above Python libraries.
-4) Edit your .bashrc file and export the paths to external dependencies (USearch, VSearch).
-The path to the RDP Tools .jar files should be as follows: export CLASSPATH=Path to the RDP Tools Directory/:$CLASSPATH
+4) Edit your .bashrc file and export the paths to external dependencies (USearch, VSearch, RDP Tools).
+An additonal classpath to the RDP Tools .jar files should be included (export CLASSPATH=Path to the RDP Tools Directory/:$CLASSPATH).
 5) Ensure that you export the path to the location of the PySCVUC directory and make the script executable.
 6) Install the following Python libraries: NumPy, SciPy, Pandas, and BioPython